Is Milk good for weight loss? Dive in to know the benefits of milk for weight loss and how it helps in weight loss if we follow the proper diet.

 Like with protein, the fat content in milk helps with the feeling of fullness and helps prevent overeating.

 The long list of nutrients in milk is another reason to include it in your weight loss diet in reasonable quantities.
-It provides most of the nutrients your body needs while not being very high in calories.
+It provides most of the nutrients your body needs and we have seen that the calories in one glass of milk is not very high.
 Overall, it’s a great option to include in a balanced weight loss diet.

 If you would like a sample 7-day meal plan that includes milk and milk products like curd, tea & coffee, see this Indian diet plan for weight loss.